ava-labs/avalanche-docs/docs/subnets/create-a-vm-blobvm.md

 }
 ```

-As you can see above, the `TransferTx` also includes `BaseTx` because most of the methods of an unsigned transaction are already implemented there.
+As you can see above `TransferTx` also includes `BaseTx` because most of the methods of an unsigned transaction are already implemented there.

 The most important method that every unsigned transaction should implement is [`Execute()`](https://github.com/ava-labs/blobvm/blob/master/chain/transfer_tx.go#L26) method.
 It performs transaction-related checks that are not present in basic transactions and can also change the state.